Project-MONAI/VISTA/README.md

 Based on MONAI Label, MONAI VISTA is developed as an app.
 This app has example models to do both interactive and "Everything" segmentation over medical images.
 Prompt-based segment experience is highlighted.
-Including class prompts and point click prompts, Segmentation with latest deep learning architectures (e.g., Segmentation Anything Model (SAM)) for multiple lung, abdominal, and pelvis organs.
-Interactive tools includes comptrol points, class prompt check boxes are developed with viewer plugins.
+Including class prompts and point click prompts, Segmentation with the latest deep learning architectures (e.g., Segmentation Anything Model (SAM)) for multiple lung, abdominal, and pelvis organs.
+Interactive tools include control points, and class prompt check boxes are developed with viewer plugins.

 Get the monaivista app with: